Yahya-96/MyDevops/Linux/OverTheWire Bandit Game Level 17-18.md

-# OverTheWire Bandit Gane - Level 17-18
+# OverTheWire Bandit Game - Level 17-18

 ## The Objective :
 There are 2 files in the homedirectory: passwords.old and passwords.new.
 The password for the next level is in passwords.new and is the only line that has been changed between passwords.old and passwords.new